 Recognition of GTOs in Queensland is governed by the Further Education and Training Act 2014 (the Act).

-Under the Act, the Department of Education and Training can recognise corporations, which meet the requirements as listed in the
+Under the Act, the Department of Employment, Small Business and Training can recognise corporations, which meet the requirements as listed in the

 group training organisation operational manual to operate as GTOs.